-At this stage, your team’s mindset should be to seek new information from outside your organization.
+Outside In At this stage, your team’s mindset should be to seek new information from outside your organization.
 This is likely where the biggest ideas are to be found.
 Inject new data into your product development cycle.
 You can accomplish this by reviewing and updating competitive analysis; conducting a fresh round of customer interviews; and reading the latest industry reports and trends.
 In other words, avoid the navel-gazing that results when you depend only on past material and experiences.

 When you introduce this activity to your product team, remember that: